populationgenetics/exercises/NucleotideDiversiteyExercise/Exercise in estimating nucleotide diversity.md

 For a complete breakdown of the structure of the file formats [see here](https://www.cog-genomics.org/plink2/formats#ped).

-With a starting point in these two file format, the PLINK toolset offers a long list of different ways to analyze your data, for a complete list [see here](https://www.cog-genomics.org/plink2/basic_stats).
+With a starting point in these two file formats, the PLINK toolset offers a long list of different ways to analyze your data, for a complete list [see here](https://www.cog-genomics.org/plink2/basic_stats).

 ## The PLINK files in this exercise